Simrank10/git-and-github/guide-to-configure-git.md

 # Guide to configure Git
 In this section, we’ll walk through the simple steps of setting up Git after installation, so you can start using it for version control.
-We’ll focus on configuring two main aspects
+We’ll focus on configuring two main aspects:
-1. your name and
+1. Your name and
-2. email
+2. Your email

 ## Prerequisites -
 Before we get started, ensure Git is installed on your system.
 If you haven’t installed Git yet, follow the installation instructions for your operating system.